 - Explain to the AdWords Support Specialist that you are running an AdWords Express account and wish to move it over to Google AdWords.
 The team should help facilitate your request without an issue.

-- Following their instructions, copy and paste the Bold Text in a quick response back to them.
-From there, the Specialist will take care of getting your account migrated over.
-The next time you log in to AdWords, it will no longer be the AdWords Express interface, but full blown AdWords.
+- Following their instructions, Copy & Paste, the Bold Text, in a quick response back to them.
+From there the Specialist will take care of getting your account migrated over.
+The next time you log into AdWords, it will no longer be the AdWords Express interface, but full blown AdWords.

-AdWords Express might appear to be a logical method of quickly establishing a presence on Google, but it’s best that you understand the platform and the road you’re headed down.
+AdWords Express might appear to be a logical method of quickly establishing a presence on Google, it’s best that you understand the platform and the road you’re headed down.
 As a reminder, it is a fully automated version of AdWords.
-AdWords-Lite, if you will.
+Adwords-Lite if you will.
 It offers very limited control over targeting and reach.
-On the other hand, Google AdWords must be fully managed, but offers up the most versatility and maximum reach for your targeted audience.
+Whereas Google AdWords must be fully managed, but offers up the most versatility and maximum reach for your targeted audience.

-We can see where AdWords Express has its place in the market, but we also wish it wasn’t a core product at Google that gets pushed on small businesses.
-We have seen it become a quick budget burner, and those dollars could have been better spent elsewhere.
+We can see where AdWords Express has its place in the market, but also wish it wasn’t a core product at Google that gets pushed on small businesses, as we have seen it become a quick budget burner and those dollars could have been better spent elsewhere.